i2p-zero/i2p-zero/mipseed.md

 8. Run monerod by typing the following, replacing `XXXXXXXXXXXXXXXXXXXXXXXXXXXXX.b32.i2p` with your own I2P address that was printed from step 5: `monerod --proxy i2p,127.0.0.1:8060 --add-peer dsc7fyzzultm7y6pmx2avu6tze3usc7d27nkbzs5qwuujplxcmzq.b32.i2p --anonymous-inbound XXXXXXXXXXXXXXXXXXXXXXXXXXXXX.b32.i2p,127.0.0.1:8061 --prune-blockchain --detach`
 9. (optional) Use software such as wondershaper for Linux to limit bandwidth usage.
 See this: https://www.ostechnix.com/how-to-limit-network-bandwidth-in-linux-using-wondershaper/

+That's it!
+Do not replace the dsc****.b32.i2p address with yours, only replace the XXXXXXX.b32.i2p one.
+You are now running a mipseed, which will itself be seeded by dsc_'s mipseed.

+If you are running Linux, it would be useful to set this all up to run automatically if the machine is ever rebooted.
+You can do this by creating systemd service files, as documented by dsc_ here: https://gist.github.com/xmrdsc/2f2f0ce7a2d099f22e55ba9e4fe1bfba That gist file also contains more detailed information about how this setup works.

 ## What this all about:
 Monero now has I2P support.
 Soon, the GUI will make it easy for anyone to enable I2P.